 Planning and organising a funeral reception is a noble and touching way of memorialising someone who recently passed away.
 It’s the perfect time and place for the people to share stories and give their condolences to the family, and to comfort each other in this difficult time.

-Unidus Community & Conference Centre is a multi-purpose venue that can host a variety of events, including weddings, birthdays, live performances, and funeral receptions.
-Whenever you need a modern and flexible conference centre in Brisbane, don’t hesitate to give us a call.
-Book an event today!
+Unidus Community & Conference Centre is a multi-purpose venue that can host a variety of events, including funeral receptions.
+If you need a flexible Brisbane funeral venue, don’t hesitate to contact our friendly team to discuss how we can assist you.